taramconnelly/odin_recipes/README.md

 This is a recipe site that shows some simple foods from Tara.
 And it's an exercise in The Odin Project.
+Hope you like sweets, this is for the sweet-toothed fans.